weeblrpress/clearstatus/README.md

 ## Key features

-- easy and reliable communication with your users
+- Easy and reliable communication with your users
 - One click implementation
 - 100% independent from your own infrastructure
 - Custom domain with HTTPS (Netlify)